2018 United States Senate elections: Wyoming

 One-term Republican John Barrasso was elected with 76% of the vote in 2012.
 Barrasso was appointed to the seat in 2007 and won a special election in 2008.
-He ran.
+He ran for reelection.

 Gary Trauner, a Jackson Hole businessman and U.S. House candidate in 2006 and 2008, was the Democratic nominee.

 Barrasso was easily elected to a second term, defeating Trauner.